ivanmonteiro/docker-mautic-lightweight/README.md

 Without the modifications listed below, the server RAM was hitting 100% and occasionaly the server would be unresponsive and crash.
 Tests were running at Google Cloud's free-tier instance [f1-micro](https://cloud.google.com/compute/docs/machine-types) (total 0.6GB memory).

-Now, it runs at idle using ~20mb and occasionally ~120mb when running cron background jobs.
+Now, mautic runs at idle using ~20mb and occasionally ~120mb when running cron background jobs.

 ## Improvements to reduce memory usage